 Are you a book lover?
 Are you interested in meeting other book lovers to compare notes and have a lively discussion?
 If so, join us at the evening book discussion group Monday, March 2, at 6:30 p.m., in Rodman Public Library’s Conference Room.
 Liar, Temptress, Soldier, Spy: Four Women Undercover in the Civil War, by Karen Abbott, is the book choice for discussion.
 The book is carried at Rodman Main and Branch Libraries.
 Come to the meeting and bring a friend.
 For more information, call 330-821-2665, ext.
 107.

 A community spinning group meets at Rodman Public Library on the first and third Tuesdays of each month at 9:30 a.m., held in the front window area of the main lobby.
 The next meetings are scheduled for April 7 and 21.
 Bring your fibers and wheel or spindle.
 Anyone who spins, or who wants to learn how, is invited to network and compare notes.

 Rodman Public Library has many books suited to every skill level and capable advisors to help locate the needed information.
 For more information on this or other programs/services offered by the library, call 330-821-2665, ext.
 107.

 Do you like to create with words?
 Or have something written that you want to share with others?
-A new writers’ group meets at the main library on the 2nd Monday of each month in the Conference Room.
-Our next meeting is Monday, April 14, at 5:30 p.m.
+A writers’ group meets at the main library on the 2nd Monday of each month.
+Our next meeting is Monday, April 13, at 5:30 p.m., in the Rodman Library Conference Room.
 No registration is needed.
 For more information call 330-821-2665, ext.
-208.
+107.